Updated July 29, 2023

 Below is the topmost comparison between Shares vs Debentures:

-|Meaning||Shares increase in the capital of the company||Debentures add to the debt of the company|
+|Meaning||Shares increase in the capital of the company.||Debentures add to the debt of the company.|

-|Ownership of capital||Raising capital through shares allows the shareholder a part of the ownership||Raising capital through debentures does not give ownership to the debenture-holder|
+|Ownership of capital||Raising capital through shares allows the shareholder a part of the ownership.||Raising capital through debentures does not give ownership to the debenture-holder.|

-|Role in the Company||Shareholders are the Owners of the company||Debenture holders are like the creditors to the company|
+|Role in the Company||Shareholders are the Owners of the company.||Debenture holders are like creditors to the company.|

-|Types||Shares are divided into 2 major types: Equity shares and Preference Shares||Debentures can be divided into 3 major heads: Secured vs Unsecured, Convertible vs non-convertible, Registered and bearer debentures|
+|Types||Shares are divided into 2 major types: Equity Shares and Preference Shares.||Debentures can be divided into 3 major heads: Secured vs Unsecured, Convertible vs non-convertible, and Registered and bearer debentures.|

-|Form of return||A dividend is earned on the shares by the shareholders||Interest is earned on the debentures by their holders|
+|Form of return||Shareholders earn a dividend on the shares.||Interest is earned on the debentures by their holders.|

-|Payment of return||Dividend needs to be paid to the shareholders only if profits are earned by the company||Interest needs to be paid to the debenture holders, even if there is no profit earned|
+|Payment of return||Dividends must only be paid to the shareholders if the company earns profits.||The company must pay interest to the debenture holders, even if no profit is earned.|

-|Deduction from the Net Profit||The dividend that is paid to the shareholders is reduced when profits are earned||Interest payment is an expense to the company and is therefore reduced from other revenue to reach the Net Profit of the company|
+|Deduction from the Net Profit||The dividend paid to the shareholders is reduced when profits are earned.||The interest payment is an expense to the company and is therefore reduced from other revenue to reach the company’s Net Profit.|

-|Conversion||Shares are not convertible to debentures||Debentures can be converted to shares|
+|Conversion||Shares are not convertible to debentures.||Debentures can be converted to shares.|

-|Voting Rights||Equity shareholders have voting rights and the right to participate in the general meetings||Debenture holders do not carry any voting rights or control in the company|
+|Voting Rights||Equity shareholders have voting rights and the right to participate in general meetings.||Debenture holders do not carry any voting rights or control in the company.|

-|Dilution of the company||In the case of dilution of the company, only preference shareholders are given preference and are repaid before anyone else||Debenture holders get their money back in case of winding up of the company.|
+|Dilution of the company||In the case of dilution of the company, preference shareholders are given preference and are repaid before anyone else.||Debenture holders get their money back in case the company is winding up.|

-|Transfer of ownership||Shares are non-divisible and non-transferable||Debentures are freely transferable|
+|Transfer of ownership||Shares are non-divisible and non-transferable.||Debentures are freely transferable,|

-|Mortgage||Assets of the company cannot be mortgaged in lieu of the shareholders||Assets of the company can be mortgaged in favor of the debenture holders|
+|Mortgage||The company cannot mortgage its assets in lieu of the shareholders.||The company can mortgage its assets in favor of the debenture holders.|

-This has a been a guide to the top difference between Shares vs Debentures.
+This has been a guide to the top difference between Shares vs Debentures.
 Here we also discuss the Shares vs Debentures key differences with infographics, and comparison table.
 You may also have a look at the following articles to learn more –